T-Neck Records: Conception

 The Isley Brothers had been recording music professionally since 1957 and had struggled with the release of many of its recordings.
 Encouraged by the million-selling success of their 1959 single "Shout", which the trio wrote, the trio formed the Three Boys Music publishing company, which would include their own compositions including later songs "Respectable" and "Nobody But Me", all of which helped to earn the brothers monetary royalties after the songs were licensed to other artists who covered the tunes including The Yardbirds and The Human Beinz.

 After not scoring any major hits after RCA's release of "Shout", they moved to the Wand label in 1961, where they recorded the Bert Berns dance number "Twist & Shout", that would be released in 1962.
 The song became the brothers' first single to score success on the main US pop chart (#17) and the R&B chart (#2), and also scored moderate international success as it reached #42 in the United Kingdom.
 However, the band did not capitalize on any further hits at Wand, much like the issue at RCA, and began recording for United Artists Records in 1963.
-"Nobody But Me" was released on that label, but the group's tenure with United Artist was short-lived.
+"Nobody But Me" was released on that label, but the group's tenure with United Artists was short-lived.